-They are relatively smaller in size as compared to beams and are used in a large quantity with small spacing in between.
+They are relatively smaller in size as compared to beams and are used in large quantities with small spacing in between.

 They span along the lengths of a design and are installed in parallel positions.
 The number of joists required depends on the dimensions of the design.

 Joists, like beams, can be made from dimensional lumber, engineered wood, steel, or reinforced concrete.